jackgidding/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-To confirm, the dataset now has 0 observations with missing values.
+To confirm, the new dataset now has 0 observations with missing values.

 ```r